M-Woo/Daily_Notes-Practice/00-Interview-Questions.md

     -Opposite to CSS animations

+What is the difference between classes and IDs in CSS?

+- Id have priority

 What does CORS stand for and what issue does it address?

  -CORS stands for cross-origin resource sharing.
 There could be situation where some resources should be allowed from sources having different origin.
 CORS is a standard to enable cross-site HTTP requests for: